MinchinWeb/blog.minchin.ca/content/20200429-covid-and-bankruptcy.md

 also large manufacters like GM.
 If such a thing (more bankruptcies) were to happen, this would serve to deleverage the economy and would likely be deflationary, and thus would favour those with cash on hand.
-As well, it might be the most straighforward way to the Debt Jubilee some quarters have been clamouring for.
+As well, it might be the most straightforward way to the Debt Jubilee some quarters have been clamouring for.

 However, companies today run cash-lean, often to an extreme.
 I remember one